devonfw-forge/devon4flutter-non-bloc-arch/pages/300-Testing.md

 #### Unit Tests

-Unit Test can be run very quickly.
+Unit Tests can be run very quickly.
 They can test any function of your app, that does not require the rendering of a Widget [\[79\]](https://www.youtube.com/watch?v=bj-oMYyLZEY&).
 Their main use-case is to test business logic or in our case: BLoCs [\[7\]](https://www.youtube.com/watch?v=PLHln7wHgPE).

 #### Widget Tests